-SPN 308 Spanish Grammar & Composition(3) Students will review elementary and intermediate Spanish grammar, practice a variety of writing tasks, and learn how to edit their own and others' work.
+SPN 308 Writing in Spanish ......(3) Students will review elementary and intermediate Spanish grammar, practice a variety of writing tasks, and learn how to edit their own and others' work.
 The course is conducted in Spanish.
 Offered every other fall semester.
 This course is required for the major and minor.
 Prerequisite: SPN 222 or acceptable score on placement test.